adolenc/adolenc.github.io/articles/20240510-mc-timetable/index.md

 As mentioned earlier, in the first stage we just concentrate on generating a valid lecture arrangement across the time slots and rooms, and forget about the registered attendees for a second.
 This simplifies our problem as there are actually a few additional constraints that we have to take into account, and ignoring any of these would automatically result in an invalid timetable:

-  - Dewesoft employees can hold multiple lectures while other lecturers should only hold exactly one lecture so they can attend the rest of the conference (out of the 70 lectures, approximately 30 were held by Dewesoft employees, and the rest were held by other registered attendees),
+  1. Dewesoft employees can hold multiple lectures while other lecturers should only hold exactly one lecture so they can attend the rest of the conference (out of the 70 lectures, approximately 30 were held by Dewesoft employees, and the rest were held by other registered attendees),
-  - no one lecturer should have more than 7 lectures scheduled in total,
+  1. no one lecturer should have more than 7 lectures scheduled in total,
-  - some lectures can only appear in certain time slots or certain (subset of) rooms due to equipment requirements,
+  1. some lectures can only appear in certain time slots or certain (subset of) rooms due to equipment requirements,
-  - some lectures should be scheduled before others (think basic -> advanced type of lectures),
+  1. some "workshop" lectures span multiple consecutive time slots and should be in the same room,
-  - a lecturer can't hold two lectures in the same time slot,
+  1. some lecturers are only present at the conference on certain days.
-  - some lectures are actually presented by multiple lecturers,
+  1. some lectures should be scheduled before others (think basic -> advanced type of lectures),
-  - some "workshop" lectures span multiple consecutive time slots (and should be in the same room),
+  1. a lecturer can't hold two lectures in the same time slot,
-  - some lecturers are only present at the conference on certain days.
+  1. some lectures are actually presented by multiple lecturers,

 That is a lot of constraints.
-A question that might pop up is which constraints do we encode into the MOVE part of the algorithm and which into the ENERGY part.
-From development point of view it is easier to just check for every constraint in the ENERGY part and let the randomness do its job during MOVE, but that can result in good timetables taking way longer to generate - while the MOVE is almost free and ENERGY isn't really that expensive to calculate, the algorithm will have to explore a lot more obviously invalid states, increasing the number of iterations needed to find a valid timetable.
+A question that might pop up is which constraints do we encode into the **MOVE** part of the algorithm and which into the **ENERGY** part.
+From development point of view it is easier to just randomly arrange lectures throughout the timetable during **MOVE** and check for every constraint in the **ENERGY** part, but that can result in timetables taking way longer to generate: while the **MOVE** is almost free and **ENERGY** isn't really that expensive to calculate, the algorithm will have to explore a lot more obviously invalid states, increasing the number of iterations needed to find a valid timetable.

-The way simanneal library works is that at each MOVE it creates a copy of the entire state (timetable) for each so it can backtrack, and copies are expensive.
+The way simanneal library works is that at each **MOVE** it creates a copy of the entire state (timetable) for each so it can backtrack, and copies are expensive.
 Since we only ever need to undo the last move this could be solved by instead adding support for UNDO_MOVE to the library.

-If you think back to the Sudoku example, the ENERGY function would check if all TODO
+If you think back to the Sudoku example, the **ENERGY** function would check if all TODO

 TODO: duplicate some lectures multiple times
-TODO: which constraints do we encode into MOVE and which into ENERGY
+TODO: which constraints do we encode into **MOVE** and which into **ENERGY**

-- INIT: randomly assign lectures to time slots and rooms.
+- **INIT**: randomly assign lectures to time slots and rooms.
-- MOVE: swap two lectures. after swapping, rearrange the lectures so that the lectures with most registered attendees get the biggest rooms
+- **MOVE**: swap two lectures. after swapping, rearrange the lectures so that the lectures with most registered attendees get the biggest rooms
-- ENERGY: check that lecturer doesn't have a lecture in the same slot. all the constraints have to hold. lectures should be held in rooms so that they have enough chairs for all the registered attendees for that lecture. all of these constraints should hold so energy should end up as 0, otherwise we should manually relax some constraints.
+- **ENERGY**: check that lecturer doesn't have a lecture in the same slot. all the constraints have to hold. lectures should be held in rooms so that they have enough chairs for all the registered attendees for that lecture. all of these constraints should hold so energy should end up as 0, otherwise we should manually relax some constraints.

 At the end, move the lectures around so that the most popular lectures are in the biggest rooms.